"Hello, World!" program: History

-The program prints hello, world! on the terminal, including a newline character.
-The phrase is divided into multiple variables because in B a character constant is limited to four ASCII characters.
+The program above prints hello, world! on the terminal, including a newline character.
+The phrase is divided into multiple variables because in B, a character constant is limited to four ASCII characters.
 The previous example in the tutorial printed hi! on the terminal, and the phrase hello, world! was introduced as a slightly longer greeting that required several character constants for its expression.

-The Jargon File claims that "hello, world" originated instead with BCPL (1967).
-The phrase predated by over a decade its usage in computing; as early as the 1950s, it was the catchphrase of New York radio disc jockey William B. Williams.
+The Jargon File reports that "hello, world" instead originated in 1967 with the language BCPL.
+Outside computing, use of the exact phrase began over a decade prior; it was the catchphrase of New York radio disc jockey William B. Williams beginning in the 1950s.

 Variations

 "Hello, World!" programs vary in complexity between different languages.
-In some languages, particularly scripting languages, the "Hello, World!" program can be written as a single statement, while in others (particularly many low-level languages) there can be many more statements required.
+In some languages, particularly scripting languages, the "Hello, World!" program can be written as one statement, while in others (more so many low-level languages) many more statements can be required.
 For example, in Python, to print the string Hello, World! followed by a newline, one only needs to write print("Hello, World!").
-In contrast, the equivalent code in C++ requires the import of the input/output software library, the manual declaration of an entry point, and the explicit instruction that the output string should be sent to the standard output stream.
-Generally, programming languages that give the programmer more control over the machine will result in more complex "Hello, World!" programs.
+In contrast, the equivalent code in C++ requires the import of the C++ standard library, the declaration of an entry point (main function), and a call to print a line of text to the standard output stream.

-The phrase "Hello, World!" has seen various deviations in casing and punctuation, such as the capitalization of the leading H and W, and the presence of the comma and/or exclamation mark.
+The phrase "Hello, World!" has seen various deviations in casing and punctuation, such as "hello world" which lacks the capitalization of the leading H and W, and the presence of the comma or exclamation mark.
 Some devices limit the format to specific variations, such as all-capitalized versions on systems that support only capital letters, while some esoteric programming languages may have to print a slightly modified string.
-For example, the first non-trivial Malbolge program printed "Hello world", this having been determined to be good enough.
-Other human languages have been used as the output; for example, a tutorial for the Go programming language outputted both English and Chinese or Japanese characters, demonstrating the programming language's built-in Unicode support.
+Other human languages have been used as the output; for example, a tutorial for the Go language emitted both English and Chinese or Japanese characters, demonstrating the language's built-in Unicode support.
+Another notable example is the Rust language, whose management system automatically inserts a "Hello, World" program when creating new projects.